 They are small round masses of lymphoid tissue: the same tissue that can be found in other parts of the body and produce the cells that help fight infections (bacteria and viruses).
 Tonsils “filter” infections in the throat while adenoids are located behind the nose.

 These masses of tissue develop at birth and slowly grow to reach their maximum size around the age of 6 years old, after which their volume slowly decreases.

 Both their nose and throat are not endangered when these filters are removed.
-The body will develop other defense systems against infections.
+The body will develop other defence systems against infections.